raspberrypilearning/generic-python-requests/en/step_1.md

 - This is an HTTP response code.
 Anything beginning with a `2` means **success**. `200` specifically means **OK**.

-- To get the actual content of the page, you can use `r.content`
+- To get the actual content of the page, you can use `r.text`

 - To store this in your Python program, you could do something like this: